KoushaAm/Handwritten-Digit-Recognizer/README.md

 #### User Interface

 Provide screenshots and descriptions of the user interface, including the canvas for drawing digits and the prediction display.

+### Frontend
+- Uses React app to run inference on the handwritten digits.
+It includes a drawable canvas for user to draw a number.
+Start the app by `npm start`

 ### Backend